Salmon and Asparagus Salad

-- Rub the salmon with olive oil and Szeged Fish Rub (affiliate link) or your favorite seasonings for fish, and let it come to room temperature.
+- Rub salmon with olive oil and Szeged Fish Rub (affiliate link) or your favorite seasonings for fish, and let it come to room temperature.

-- While the asparagus roasts, mix together the lemon juice, mustard, salt, pinch of pepper, Golden Monkfruit Sweetener, and Spike Seasoning and then whisk in the olive oil to make the dressing.
+- While the asparagus roasts, mix together the lemon juice, mustard, salt, pepper, Golden Monkfruit Sweetener, and Spike Seasoning and then whisk in the olive oil to make dressing.

-- After asparagus has cooked for about 8 minutes (or a bit longer if you prefer asparagus that’s really well done), add the salmon to the roasting pan.
+- After asparagus has cooked about 8 minutes (or a bit longer if you prefer asparagus that’s well done), add the salmon to the roasting pan.

 - Continue to roast about 8-10 minutes more, or until the salmon is firm, but not hard to the touch when pressed with your finger.
 (I would start to check after about 7 minutes.

 - Arrange half of greens, half of asparagus, and one piece of salmon on a plate or in large salad bowl and drizzle over a little more of the vinaigrette.